TRADEMARK LAW

 Do you need a trademark cease and desist letter?

-Our trademark lawyers routinely draft and issue trademark cease and desist letters to infringers.
-Generally, these letters will demand that the infringing party cease and desist all use of your trademark.
+Our trademark lawyers in Dallas routinely draft and issue trademark cease and desist letters to infringers.
+Generally, these letters demand that the infringing party cease and desist all use of your trademark.
 The letter may also request monetary damages or requests for further information, such as sales figures.
-Trademark cease and desist demand letters usually include a one to two week time period for the accused infringer to respond.
-If you are the owner of a registered trademark and you believe that someone is infringing your trademark, call the law office of Ritter Spencer PLLC or reach us via our Contact Us page.
+Trademark cease and desist demand letters usually include a one-to-two-week time period for the accused infringer to respond.
+If you are the owner of a registered trademark and you believe that someone is infringing your trademark, call the law office of Ritter Spencer Cheng PLLC or reach us via our Contact Us page.

 Did you receive a trademark cease and desist letter?